List of The Incredibles characters: Winston Deavor

-Winston Deavor (Bob Odenkirk) is an ardent superhero fan who leads a telecommunications company with his sister Evelyn.
+Winston Deavor (voiced by Bob Odenkirk) is an ardent superhero fan who leads a telecommunications company with his sister Evelyn.
 In Incredibles 2, he wants to re-legalize supers, whose activities have been outlawed by the government, through a marketing campaign.
 Winston selects Helen Parr to carry out a publicity stunt as Elastigirl in order to regain the general public's support of supers, and houses the Parr family in a luxurious mansion.
 His sister, however, places him under her control via hypnotic signals transmitted by television screens, as part of her scheme to permanently undermine the legal status of supers.
 She intends to do this by sabotaging a summit of supers and similarly hypnotized political delegates taking place on the Deavors' cruise ship by crashing the ship into the city.
 When Winston is freed from her control, he aids in foiling Evelyn's plan to collide his cruise ship into the city by reboarding the runaway ship and freeing the delegates to then ensure their safety, while the supers attempt to regain control of the ship.
 He later presumably explains the truth of his sister's scheme to the delegates and to the authorities to legalize the superheroes again.